 - First aid kit

-Located between the Glover River, the Mountain Fork River and the shores of Broken Bow Lake, the park’s postcard-like clear waterways and towering pines are one of the most scenic and popular areas in the state.
-Hike the wooded David Boren Trail, go snorkeling, take a bike ride, go on a river float trip, or hit the green at Cedar Creek’s 18-hole golf course.
-Enjoy one of the park’s campsites in your RVor tent, or book a cabin or room at the park’s riverfront Lakeview Lodge.
+Located between the Glover River and the Mountain Fork River, the park’s postcard-like clear waterways and towering pines are one of the most scenic and popular areas in the state.
+Hiking, snorkeling, biking, and golfing at Cedar Creek’s 18-hole golf course are just the start of activities available to do.
+You can book a cabin or room at the park’s riverfront Lakeview Lodge.

-At 4,973 feet above sea level, Black Mesa State Park & Nature Preservei s the highest point in Oklahoma.
-Situated in the northwest town of Kenton, the summit offers awe-inspiring views of the Rocky Mountains and the shortgrass prairie.
-Don’t forget your binoculars – Black Mesa is home to bighorn sheep, golden eagles, antelope and pinyon jays.
-When you’re done photographing wildlife, take your picture at the Black Mesa marker where you can stand in Oklahoma, New Mexico and Colorado at the same time.
+At 4,973 feet above sea level, Black Mesa State Park & Nature Preserve is the highest point in Oklahoma.
+With inspiring views of the Rocky Mountains and the shortgrass prairie, Black Mesa is home to bighorn sheep, golden eagles, antelope and pinyon jays.
+Don’t forget to take your picture at the Black Mesa marker where you can stand in Oklahoma, New Mexico and Colorado at the same time.

-Situated in the wooded, hilly, northeastern area of Oklahoma, Greenleaf State Park is simply stunning.
-See the park and Greenleaf Lake by biking or hiking the 18-mile rugged mountain trail through the woods, and cross the lake on a swinging bridge.
-The park also offers a swim beach, a nature center, and a swimming pool, with double-barrel flume slide.
+See the stunning park and Greenleaf Lake by biking or hiking the 17.25 mile rugged mountain trail through the woods.
+The park also offers a swim beach, a nature center, amphitheater, volleyball court, and a swimming pool.

 Distance from Tulsa: 2hr 20min, 127 miles

-Known as “Vacation Central”, Lake Murray State Park is a favorite of campers who enjoy boating and watersports.
-The southern Oklahoma park hosts a variety of activities including tennis courts, an 18-hole golf course and pro shop, an ATV area for off-road vehicles, hiking trails and the Tucker Tower nature center.
-The park features limitless primitive tent sites, nine RV campgrounds, and 300 RV campsites, as well as 56 park cabins and available rooms at the Lake Murray Lodge.
+Lake Murray State Park is the biggest state park in Oklahoma.
+The southern Oklahoma park hosts a variety of activities including tennis courts, an 18-hole golf course and pro shop, an ATV area for off-road vehicles,and hiking trails.
+The park features limitless primitive tent sites, nine RV campgrounds, RV campsites, as well as 56 park cabins and available rooms at the Lake Murray Lodge.

-Fondly referred to as the state’s sandbox, Little Sahara State Park sports 1,600 acres of sand dunes, making it a favorite playground for ATV enthusiasts and off-roaders.
+Fondly referred to as the state’s sandbox, Little Sahara State Park sports 1,400 acres of sand dunes, making it a favorite playground for ATV enthusiasts and off-roaders.
 Located in northwest Oklahoma, the park welcomes Jeeps, motorcycles, and dune buggies.
-If you don’t have a dune-ready ride, a nearby ATV rental store will provide one.
-After racing across the dunes, take advantage of the park’s picnic areas, tent sites and RV sites.

-Tucked into the southeast Oklahoma San Bois Mountain range, Robbers Cave State Park is famous as outlaw Belle Star and Jesse James’ former hideout.
-Visitors will enjoy hiking up to the park’s outlaw cave, a canoe ride on Lake Carlton, rappelling down rock walls, or meandering miles of forested trails.
+Tucked into the southeast Oklahoma San Bois Mountain range, Robbers Cave State Park visitors will enjoy hiking up to the park’s outlaw cave, a canoe ride on Lake Carlton, rappelling down rock walls, or meandering miles of forested trails.
 Accommodations are available at the Belle Starr View Lodge, tent campgrounds, or modern RV sites.

 Distance from Tulsa: 1hr 27min, 85 miles

 If you love lakeside fun and water sports, Tenkiller State Park is your outdoor recreational destination.
-Lake Tenkiller’s emerald-tinted water is nestled among gravel shorelines and tall rock bluffs.
 A favorite of divers, the lake offers a dedicated scuba diving park.
-A 1.5 mile nature trail is the perfect place to grab your binoculars and camera and enjoy watching native creatures and numerous species of birds.
-In addition to a nature center, the park also offers lighted boat ramps, tent sites, cabins, and RV sites.
+A 2.2 mile nature trail is the perfect place to grab your binoculars and camera and enjoy watching native creatures and numerous species of birds.